 notifying the victim or the victim’s family.

 Favorable Test Results.
 Notwithstanding any other provision of law that would bar a hearing as untimely, the court must order a hearing and make any further orders that are required by statute or the Arizona Rules of Criminal Procedure if the results of the post-conviction DNA testing are favorable to the defendant.
 If there are no material issues of fact, the hearing need not be an evidentiary hearing, but the court must give the parties an opportunity to argue why the defendant should or should not be entitled to relief under Rule 32.1 as a matter of law.
+If requested, a victim must be given notice of this hearing.

 Rule 32.18.
 Stay of Execution of a Death Sentence on a Successive Petition